DevSlem/AINE-DRL/README.md

 python samples/cartpole_v1_a2c.py
 ```

 Then, you can see the result in the shell and result files are generated in `results` directory.
+You can interrupt training by `ctrl + c`.
+You can also retrain at the interrupted time step.
+See details of `GymTraining` class in [docs](aine_drl/training/gym_training.py).

 If you want to see the summarized results, input below command:

 ```
 tensorboard --logdir=results